Uruguayan voters

 Within the Broad Front, Orsi belongs to the Popular Participation Movement, a social democratic party led by ex-President José “Pepe” Mujica.
 Orsi has earned comparisons to the former leftist president due to his humble farming background, folksy charm, and willingness to work across the aisle.
 As mayor, Orsi enacted policies that sought to increase investment in Canelones and was part of negotiations that brought Google’s $850 million data center to the department’s Science Park.

 Orsi’s campaign is pitching expanding Uruguay’s social safety net by increasing financial aid to lower-income workers and households, while finding ways to keep a greater proportion of tax revenues from multinational corporations within Uruguay.
-His running mate is Carolina Cosse, the former mayor of Montevideo (2020–2024).
+He has expressed a preference for pursuing extra-regional free trade agreements alongside its Mercosur partners, as opposed to the current administration's push to close deals without the support of the bloc.
+Orsi's running mate is Carolina Cosse, the former mayor of Montevideo (2020–2024).

 Image